Markov processes on time-like graphs: Time-like graphs

-We will extend the definition of TLG's to graphs with infinitely many vertices.
-First, we present two simple generalizations of TLG's with finite $\VV$.
-It will be convenient to allow TLG's (with finitely many vertices) in which $t_0$ and $t_N$ take values in $\R \cup \{-\infty, \infty\}$ with the restriction that $t_0 < t_N$.
-Clearly, all theorems proved so far apply to thus enlarged family of TLG's.
-Note that allowing $t_0$ and $t_N$ to take infinite values does not add anything significant to the model because we can rescale the graph by the deterministic function $t \to \arctan t$.
-We allow for infinite values of $t_0$ and $t_N$ to be able to study standard examples of Markov processes on the real line.
+We will extend the definition of TLGs to graphs with infinitely many vertices.
+First, we present two simple generalizations of TLGs with finite $\VV$.
+It will be convenient to allow TLGs (with finitely many vertices) in which $t_0$ and $t_N$ take values in $\R\cup \{-\infty, \infty\}$ with the restriction that $t_0 < t_N$.
+Clearly, all theorems proved so far apply to thus enlarged family of TLGs.
+Note that allowing $t_0$ and $t_N$ to take infinite values does not add anything significant to the model because we can rescale the graph by the deterministic function $t \to\arctan t$.
+We allow for infinite values of $t_0$ and $t_N$ to be able to study standard examples of Markov processes on the real line. \begin{definition} (i) Suppose that the vertex set of a graph $\GG= (\VV,\EE)$ is infinite.
+We will call $\GG$ a \textit{time-like graph} (TLG) if it satisfies the following conditions. (a) There exists a sequence of TLGs $\GG_n = (\VV_n, \EE_n)$, $n\geq1$, such that each $\VV_n$ is finite, and for some representations of $\GG_n$'s and $\GG$ we have $\RR(\GG_n) \subset\RR(\GG_{n+1})$ for every $n$, and $\bigcup_n \RR(\GG_n) = \RR(\GG)$. (b) The graph $\GG$ is \textit{locally finite}, that is, it has a representation $\RR(\GG) \subset\R^3$ such that for any compact set $K \subset\R^3$, only a finite number of edges intersect $K$.